ahmadelsallab/practical_llms/LLMApps/RecommenderSystem/README.md

    - Provide your answer in json format only with no extra unformatted text so that I can parse it in code.
    - Do not enclose your answer in ```json quotes
    ```

+   ### v5.1: feeding ALL movies--> fails due to large prompt beyond the context window of any model

+   ### v5.2: get random 1000 movies for llm prompt as `all_movies`

+   ### v5.3: use the simple recommender as a limiter for the top-1000 voted movies.

+   ### v5.4: use CF+ANN for pre-select top-1000 relevant movies to the user watch history.

    ### v6: Responsive Recommender System
 - **Description**: Similar to v5, but with more responsive design.
 In v5, the user is blocked by the API call, which takes some time.
 This is called the online serving.
 We will use here "Lambda Architecture" for serving recommendations.
 In other words, we will have an online serving and offline preparation code: